ysobale/pwaApp/README.md

 Single request to API gives current, hourly and daily forecast of the data.
 This also gives everything needed. https://darksky.net/dev/docs

+Luxon - Javascript library for datetime and other things

 Running the application -> take the checkout of the application from home directory install npm install